-The Administration Fee is the total cumulative payment accruing to the Administrator, Processing Entity and any affiliate of the Administrator or Processing Entity for the making of a grant or a loan to a Household, supported by Impact Fund Dollars.
+The Administration Fee is an amount Minnesota Housing pays to the Administrator, Processing Entity and any affiliate of the Administrator or Processing Entity for the making of a grant or a loan to a Household using Impact Fund Dollars.

-- The Administration Fee must not exceed actual costs to make a grant or a loan to a Household, supported by Impact Fund Dollars.
-Such costs are: - Securing and maintaining the funding source; - Household education specific to the Deferred Loan or grant; - Lender identification, communication, and coordination; - Requesting Impact Fund Dollars from Minnesota Housing; - Document preparation; - Tracking and reporting and other costs specific to the Impact Fund Award; and - Other costs as determined by Minnesota Housing. - Administrators must disclose the Administration Fee in its Application for Funds. - The maximum Administration Fee is \$500 per Project, or a higher amount if approved by Minnesota Housing. - Administration Fees higher than the maximum allowed fee of \$500 per Project may be allowed if approved at the sole discretion of Minnesota Housing. - Any fee charged to the Household must be disclosed to the Household in advance with a description of the costs the fee covers.
+- The Administration Fee must not exceed actual costs to make a grant or a loan to a Household using Impact Fund Dollars.
+Such costs are: - Securing and maintaining the funding source; 0 - Household education specific to the Deferred Loan or grant; 0 - Lender identification, communication, and coordination; 0 - Requesting Impact Fund Dollars from Minnesota Housing; 0 - Document preparation; 0 - Tracking and reporting and other costs specific to the Impact Fund Award; and 0 - Other costs as determined by Minnesota Housing.
+0 - Administrators must disclose the Administration Fee in its Application for Funds. - The maximum Administration Fee is: • - \$1,000 per loan or grant for Administrators who executed Agreements on or 0 after January 1, 2024; or - \$500 per loan or grant for Administrators who executed Agreements prior to 0 January 1, 2024. - Administrators may receive an Administration Fee greater than the maximum allowed if preapproved at the sole discretion of Minnesota Housing. - Any fee charged to the Household must be disclosed to the Household in advance with a description of the costs the fee covers.